MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

 Different
 ### Other Types of Conditions
-In the main latent diffusion condition process block, all the concat condition will follow the process
+In the main latent diffusion condition process block, all the concat conditions will follow the process

 ```py3 title="concat condition processing"
         assert exists(self.concat_keys)